Jeremy-Demlow/coco_demo/coco_demo/conversation_prompts.md

 ## Prompt 2: Database Change & Data Model Context
 ```
-Okay I do want to change this slightly and I want to work I want to use DPAPI_REPLICA_DB
+Okay I do want to change this slightly and I want to work I want to use COCO_LIVE_DB

 I believe that this is the data model